 Once you’ve determined where the CCO should report, you must determine the structure which works best based on commitment and resources.
 Organize for joining the silos based on your culture and how far along you are in working together.
 Remember, the structure you select should enable you to influence change and drive action.
 This post introduces the four approaches to organizational structure.

 Chief Customer Officer 2.0 delivers new digital content based on the book, “Chief Customer Officer” by Jeanne Bliss and provides updated tools to establish a repeatable customer experience that drives customer profitability.

-When you map out the customer experience stages, step away from ‘executing tasks’ and focus on the customer experience you want to deliver.
+Are you deliberate in the memories you deliver at the beginning and ending moments of customer contact?
 To plan reliable delivery, you must know the customer emotions involved in the experience from beginning to end.
 If you deliver great personalized service, but parking is a nightmare, you still have a hurdle to clear.